-Cook the onion in the bacon grease 5 minutes or so, until softened.
-Add the celery if you want some and cook a few more minutes.
-Sprinkle the flour in and stir.
+- Sprinkle the flour in and stir.
 Cook over medium-low heat 2-3 minutes, stirring almost constantly.
-I find it’s easiest if I heat the milk in the microwave during this time.
 Stir in the milk slowly, using a whisk or a nice flat wooden spoon.
 Turn the heat up to medium and bring to a boil, stirring almost constantly.
-Turn the heat down but make sure it's still simmering and cook a minute to thicken the base of your soup.
+Turn the heat down but make sure it's still simmering and cook a minute or two to thicken the base of your soup.

 - Add the corn, potatoes, bacon, salt and pepper.
 Heat through.
 Ladle into bowls and garnish with parsley, then sprinkle with paprika if you like it like we do.

 The soup got mixed reviews.
 2 of us thought it was really good.
 1 of us thought it was bland.
 She liked it better when she added more salt and pepper.
 I think the celery would be a nice touch and add some good flavor, but other than that